CodingTrain/thecodingtrain.com/content/pages/guides/mantain-website-guide.md

 - Courses
 - Streams

-Selecting the right one is pretty straight forward.
+Selecting the right one is pretty straightforward.
 You can find the corresponding folders in the root directory of this repository preceded by an `_`.

 For some collections (namely tutorials and courses - this does **not** apply to streams and coding challenges) you will find subdirectories in the collection's folder.
 You also have to decide, to which subcategory the video belongs.
 This is necessary to help Jekyll build nice URLs.
 In most cases, the correct subfolder has already been created.
 Otherwise, feel free to do it yourself.
 You can follow the video number (like Tutorial 1.2) if you are unsure about how to name it.
 In this case, `1` would indicate that this video is part of tutorial one (which therefore is a subcategory of the collection).
 Such a subcategory is called a "series".